PINTO: Faithful Language Reasoning Using Prompt-Generated Rationales: : Faithful Language Reasoning

 \methodsp is a two-stage, rationalize-then-reason pipeline, designed to address the limitations of existing paradigms for rationale-based language reasoning (\textsection \ref{sec:background}).
-Like the pipeline rationalization paradigm, \methodsp has separate modules for rationalizing and reasoning.
+Like the pipeline rationalization paradigm, \methodsp has separate modules for rationalizing and reasoning (Fig.~\ref{fig:rare_overview}).
 However, \method's rationalizing module is prompted instead of fine-tuned.
-As a result, \methodsp does not suffer from the non-differentiable bottleneck issue and has lower rationale annotation/computation costs.
+Thus, \methodsp does not suffer from the non-differentiable bottleneck issue and has lower rationale annotation/computation costs.

 Following prior works, \methodsp is based on choice-specific rationales \citep{kumar2020nile, hase2020leakage}.
 First, given $q$ and $A$, the \textit{rationalizing module} generates a set of choice-specific rationales $R = \{r_i\}$, where each $r_i$ explains a reasoning process that supports answer choice $a_i \in A$ (\textsection \ref{sec:rationalizing}), as opposed to generating one rationale per question.
 We opt for this design choice because rationales are often answer-leaking \citep{sun2022investigating}, \ie the rationale itself is already sufficiently predictive of one of the answer choices.
 If the rationalizing module only generates one rationale per question, then it is forced to make an ``early decision'' on the predicted answer, such that the reasoning module would only be left to recover the answer from the rationale~\citep{kumar2020nile}.
 While prior works require expensive rationale annotations to train/prompt the rationalizing module \citep{kumar2020nile,hase2020leakage}, \method's rationalizing module is a frozen pretrained LM that uses only a few question-answer-rationale demonstrations as a prompt (\textsection\ref{sec:rationalizing}).
 Second, given $q$, $a_i \in A$, and $r_i \in R$, the \textit{reasoning module} outputs plausibility score $\rho(q, a_i, r_i)$ (\textsection \ref{sec:reasoning}).
 We also design a regularization objective that encourages the reasoning module to properly use the rationales to predict the answer (\textsection \ref{sec:training}).
 We describe each module in more detail below.